 Unlike other developing regions, empirical evidences in Africa show that the average output per capita in constant prices was lower at the end of 1990s than 30 years before, and in some countries, it has fallen by more than 50 per cent.
 Consequently, Africa is the only region to see investment and savings per capita decline after 1970.
-Averaging about 13 per cent of GDP in the 1990s, the savings rate of the typical African country has been the lowest in the world, while according to Soludo (2001) at least 30 per cent investment rate is required, at East Asian efficiency level, to induce a 7 per cent or more GDP growth required to reduce poverty by 50 per cent in 2015.
+Averaging about 13 per cent of GDP in the 1990s, the savings rate of the typical African country has been the lowest in the world, while according to Soludo (2001) at least 30 per cent investment rate is required. at East Asian efficiency level, to induce a 7 per cent or more GDP growth required to reduce poverty by 50 per cent in 2015.

-Sub-Saharan Africa (SSA) is a special case.
-It is the poorest region in the world with 33 of the 48 least developed countries (LDC's), and with an average per capita income in 1999 less than the level in 1969.
+33 of the 48 least developed countries (LDC's), and with an average per capita income ir 1999 less than the level in 1969.
 The region, despite modest improvements since independence lags behind the rest of the world in terms of basic social indicators that measures the quality of life.
 Some of the indicators point to a crisis that is almost peculiar to the region; these include poor education and educational infrastructure, high child mortality and endemic diseases, growing urban population, and lack of access to sanitation in the urban areas.
 With an annual average real growth rate of 2.1 per cent, declining GDP per capita of -0.8 per cent, investment to GDP ratio of only 16.2 per cent, deteriorating current account balance of -1.3, declining export volume of 3.3 per cent, and increasing urban population, in 1998, Sub-Saharan Africa's growth prospects are gloomy.
 This has not been helped by the composition of its investment, which is heavily tilted towards the public sector, consistent with the dominant role that the government has tended to play in most countries in this region.